 The assessment of health risks associated with exposure to diesel exhaust typically is associated with chronic exposure, in which a 70-year exposure period is often assumed.
-However, while cancer can result from exposure periods of less than 70 years, acute exposure periods (i.e., exposure periods of 2 to 3 years) to diesel exhaust are not anticipated to result in increased health risk, as health risks associated with exposure to diesel exhaust are typically seen in exposure periods that are chronic.86 Construction activities that would require diesel-powered heavy-duty equipment associated with the Proposed Action are not expected to be used for more than 18 months.
-Further, construction activities would occur along the length of Sites 2-2 and 2-3, the Arden Pond Mitigation Site, and the Campus Commons Golf Course but would not occur over a prolonged period in any one specific location, minimizing exposure from diesel PM at any one receptor.
+However, while cancer can result from exposure periods of less than 70 years, acute exposure periods (i.e., exposure periods of 2 to 3 years) to diesel exhaust are not anticipated to result in increased health risk, as health risks associated with exposure to diesel exhaust are typically seen in exposure periods that are chronic.
+One Construction activities that would require diesel-powered heavy-duty equipment associated with the Proposed Action are not expected to be used for more than 18 months.
+Further, construction activities of the Proposed Action would not occur over a prolonged period in any one specific location, minimizing exposure from diesel PM at any one receptor.
 Additionally, as required by 13 CCR Section 2449(d)(3), no in-use off-road diesel vehicles may idle for more than 5 consecutive minutes.
-Nonetheless, an HRA was prepared for the Proposed Action and is appended to this Supplemental EIS/EIS in Appendix E.
+Nonetheless, an HRA was prepared for the Proposed Action and is appended to this Supplemental EIR in Appendix D.

-As detailed in Appendix E, construction of the Proposed Action would result in a maximum risk exposure (chances in 1 million for carcinogenic risk) of 5.97 from Sites 2-2 and 2-3, 35.6 from the Arden Pond Mitigation Site work, and 0.45 from the golf course reconstruction.
-For Sites 2-2 and 2-3 and the golf course, maximum estimated risk would not exceed SMAQMD's threshold of 10 in a million anywhere.
-Although maximum estimated risk from activities at the Arden Pond Mitigation Site exceed 10 in a million, risk at the nearest receptors located along Harrington Way would be reduced, due to dispersion and distance, to 6.54 chances in a million; thus, no sensitive receptor would be exposed to substantial TAC concentrations.
+As discussed above in the Methodology section, two separate hauling scenarios were modeled for the HRA; Scenario 1: Haul Route North and Scenario 2: Haul Route South.
+As detailed in Appendix D, construction of the Proposed Action would result in a maximum risk exposure (chances in 1 million for carcinogenic risk) of 1.66 for Scenario 1: Haul Route North and 1.57 for Scenario 2: Haul South.
+The estimated risk presented here represents the point of maximum exposure (PMI), which does not exceed the SMAQMD-adopted thresholds of significance of an incremental cancer risk of 10 in a million.
+Therefore, values would not exceed the applicable threshold at any other nearby receptors.
+Thus, no sensitive receptor would be exposed to substantial TAC concentrations.
 Because these values do not exceed 10 in 1 million, exposure of sensitive receptors to TACs would not be considered substantial.
 Moreover, the Proposed Action would apply SMAQMD-recommended construction mitigation which would further reduce emissions of TACs.
 For these reasons, and the reasons listed above, this impact would be less than significant.

-86 Office of Environmental Health Hazard Assessment.
+Office of Environmental Health Hazard Assessment.
 2015.
 Guidance Manual for Preparation of Health Risk Assessments.
 Available: https://oehha.ca.gov/media/downloads/crnr/2015guidancemanual.pdf.
 Accessed January 27, 2021.